Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Intro_Design_Flow/Module_01_Basic_NoC_Design/README.md

 3. Click **OK** to close.
 4. Double click the **noc_tg** instance to configure the traffic generator.
 The initial dialog shows the Configuration tab.
-For this design, the default values are used.
+For this design the default values are used.

 See the following figure for reference.
 ![Perf AXI TG](images/perf_axi_tg.PNG)